ZHANGYuchen/LGCB/book/bash_perm.md

 is a empty file obviously.
 Then last modification time followed by the file name.

-Now back to the 9 bits we left out, so Linux use the first 3 to represent the permissions of _owner_, then the middle 3 for _group_, last 3 for _world_. the first bit determines whether the _owner_ has the read permission to the file, `r` means yes, `-` no. Then we see `w` in the second bit, which means
+Now back to the 9 bits we left out, so Linux uses the first 3 to represent the permissions of _owner_, then the middle 3 for _group_, last 3 for _world_. the first bit determines whether the _owner_ has the read permission to the file, `r` means yes, `-` no. Then we see `w` in the second bit, which means